Compressed data structures for Heegaard splittings: Background material

 \subsection{Background on computational topology}

 Heegaard diagrams consist of three essential components that any candidate data structure must encode: a surface, $\Sigma_g$, and two multicurves, $\alpha$ and $\beta$.
 Starting with the surface, a graph $T=(V,E)$ embedded in $\Sigma$ is a \textit{cellular embedding} if the manifold defined by cutting $\Sigma$ along $T$, $\Sigma\backslash T$, is homeomorphic to a collection of disks.
 We call each disk component of $\Sigma\backslash T$ a \textit{face} of $T$.
 A cellular embedding $T$ in the surface $\Sigma$ is said to be \textit{oriented} if we assign to each face an ordered list of its vertices, consistent with the orientation of $\Sigma$ as in the right-hand rule.
-We assume every cellular graph to be oriented.
+We assume every cellular embedding to be oriented.
 A cellular embedding $T$ is a \textit{(generalized) triangulation} of $\Sigma$ if exactly three edges of $T$ bound (the closure of) each face.
-We define the size of a triangulation, $|T|$, as its number of faces; note that $|T|=O(|E|)$ where $|E|$ is the number of edges of the triangulation.
-Surface triangulations are not to be confused with the similar, but different concept of 3-manifold triangulations.
+We define the size of a triangulation, $|T|$, as its number of faces; note that $|V|,|E|=O(|T|)$ where $|V|$ is the number of vertices of the triangulation and $|E|$ the number of edges.
+Surface triangulations should not be confused with the similar, but different concept of 3-manifold triangulations.

 Every oriented surface can be described as a data structure by an oriented triangulation.
-For the triangulations themselves, we will assume that they are given by the set of vertices, edges, and triangles, with bidirectional pointers between vertices and edges and between edges and the triangles.
+For the triangulations themselves, we will assume that they are given by the set of vertices, edges, and triangles, with bidirectional pointers between vertices and edges, and between edges and the triangles, which therefore requires a total space of $O(|T|)$.
 In particular, determining whether two triangles are adjacent, getting the incident vertices and edges of a triangle, and finding triangles bounded by a specific edge take constant time in this model.
-Other more compact data structures for triangulation, such as CGAL's \cite{devillers2000triangulations}, can be converted into our structure in time $O(|T|)$ and at similar costs to memory.
+Other, more compact data structures for triangulation, such as CGAL's \cite{devillers2000triangulations}, can be converted into our structure in time $O(|T|)$ and at similar costs to memory.
 More general cellular embeddings are treated similarly.